fernando9926/weatherdetector/README.md

 # how to install:

-# Clone the repository
+Clone the repository

-# Enter the project directory
+Enter the project directory:
 cd Weather-Detector

 # how to use:
-# Start the development server
-python manage.py runserver
+//Start the development server python manage.py runserver